ibm-cloud-docs/monitoring/agent/agent_mng_metrics.md

 **Note:** The filtering rule order is set as follows: the first rule that matches a metric is applied.

-For example, if the *metrics_filter* section of a Sysdig agent looks as follows:
+For example, if the *metrics_filter* section of a monitoring agent looks as follows:

 ```
 metrics_filter: